Another-User-Dev/1st-milestone-project/README.md

 <img src="assets/r-images/readmegallerypage.jpg" alt="gallery content">

 The gallery page inspires customers to up their style game and encourage to buy services on offer.
-Images were sourced from Unsplash
+Images were sourced from Unsplash.

 ## Contact Us Page